thelinuxlighthouse/RHCSA/README.md

-# RHCSA EX200 Exam Preparation – Summaries & Study Notes
+# RHCSA EX200 Exam Preparation
 RHCSA EX200 Exam Preparation – Summaries &amp; Study Notes

 This repository contains structured summaries, study notes, and key takeaways for the Red Hat Certified System Administrator (RHCSA) exam.
 It serves as a reference guide for anyone preparing for RHCSA by breaking down essential topics, concepts, and hands-on exercises in an easy-to-follow format.